James Madison Visiting Professor on First Amendment Issues

 Sara Ganim is a Pulitzer prize-winning journalist and former CNN investigative correspondent who regularly publishes in print and broadcast.
 A multi-platform reporter, Ganim has written for newspapers, wire services, cable television, radio, podcasts and documentaries and has won several of the industry’s top awards.

-Sara Ganim is a Pulitzer-Prize-winning journalist, with experience in print, television and podcasting.
-She started her career as a newspaper reporter and won a Pulitzer Prize at age 24 for breaking and covering the investigation into former Penn State assistant football coach Jerry Sandusky’s sexual abuse of young boys.
+At age 24, she won a Pulitzer Prize for the Harrisburg Patriot-News for breaking and covering the investigation into former Penn State assistant football coach Jerry Sandusky’s sexual abuse of young boys.

 In 2015, she won a Sigma Delta Chi award from the Society of Professional Journalists for her investigative report exposing the low reading levels of some college athletes.

 In 2021, she launched a podcast with Advance Local and Meadowlark Media called The Mayor of Maple Avenue, about the intersection of trauma and addiction and societal failures in the wake of the #meToo movement.
 The podcast had more than 1.2 million downloads.
 She is also the host of the award winning podcast Why Don’t We Know, which explores government secrecy.

 In 2020, she made her first independent film, No Defense, which garnered film festival recognition.
 She has consulted or reported for several other films, including the Emmy-nominated films, Deadly Haze and Paterno.